Vyral/base-template/_posts/2018-08-07-what-you-need-to-know-if-youre-thinking-of-adding-an-adu-to-your-property.md

 If you’re thinking of building an accessory dwelling unit (ADU) on your property, there are a few requirements you need to keep in mind and points to consider before moving forward.&nbsp;

-First, y**ou don’t need a detached structure on your property to build an ADU.** You can add to your existing house or use your garage, although it should be at least a two-car garage if the latter is your preferred option.
+First, **you don’t need a detached structure on your property to build an ADU.** You can add to your existing house or use your garage, although it should be at least a two-car garage if the latter is your preferred option.
 The maximum amount of space you can add is 1,200 square feet, and you can’t build more than 50% of your house’s square footage.
 For example, if your house is 1,000 square feet, you can’t add more than 1,000 square feet for your ADU.

-Second, y**ou might be in for a bit of a wait to obtain your building permit.** Before you start building, you have to submit your plans to the Department of Building and Safety.
+Second, **you might be in for a bit of a wait to obtain your building permit.** Before you start building, you have to submit your plans to the Department of Building and Safety.
 In the past, you’d only have to wait a couple hours for your plans to be approved.
 Now that building ADUs is becoming so popular among investors, this waiting period has stretched to two to three weeks.&nbsp;

 Don’t assume you’ll be able to just convert your garage for $20,000, either.
 Depending on what you’re trying to build, **ADUs can also be cost prohibitive** due to the construction regulations you must follow.&nbsp;